Drizin/CodegenCS/README.md

 Output files are automatically added to the project (nested under the template item), so it's easy to use (but it doesn't have all features available in `dotnet-codegencs`).

+## MSBuild Task

+Our [MSBuild Task](https://github.com/Drizin/CodegenCS/tree/master/src/MSBuild/) (nuget [here](https://nuget.org/packages/CodegenCS.MSBuild)) allows running templates on-the-fly during compilation.

+MSBuild Task `CodegenBuildTask` is automatically invoked during `BeforeCompile` target, will search for `*.csx` files in the project folder and will run each one.

+Files are physically saved to disk and will be automatically added to your compilation (and obviously you can add that to `.gitignore` if you want).

 ## Roslyn Source Generator

 Our [Source Generator](https://github.com/Drizin/CodegenCS/tree/master/src/SourceGenerator/) (nuget [here](https://nuget.org/packages/CodegenCS.SourceGenerator)) allows running templates on-the-fly during compilation.